🌿 Discover the Amazon in 3D: A Journey Through the Forest and the Climate Crisis 🌍

 We are proud to present our 3D model of the Amazon Rainforest, an innovative and interactive installation designed to raise awareness of the devastating effects of climate change on one of the world’s most vital ecosystems.

 Through light projections and data overlays, people can explore how the forest is changing — and what’s at stake.
-The model also invites reflection on the lived experiences of Indigenous Peoples who are on the frontlines of climate change, defending their land and our planet’s future.
+The model also invites reflection on the lived experiences of Indigenous Peoples in the Amazon who are on the frontlines of climate change, defending their land and our planet’s future.

 🗺️ Where science meets storytelling, and policy meets the forest.